emmanuelemababto/Detection-Microsoft-Sentinel/README.md

 ### 5. Conclusion
 This lab shows how Microsoft Sentinel can collect logs, monitor systems, and automatically detect suspicious activity.

-# Screenshots of my results
+# Screenshots of my results of my failed logins